 Deanne argued Sandoz v.
 Amgen, in which the Supreme Court ruled unanimously for her client Sandoz.
 That closely watched case involved the Biologics Price Competition and Innovation Act, which provides a streamlined approval path for biosimilars.
 Law360 named Deanne to its exclusive list of Appellate MVPs for this “big victory," which it described as “a major decision that will speed up access to the lower-cost medicines.”
 Law360 also dubbed her a “Legal Lion” three separate times for her work on appeals in this case.

-Joe is handling two merits cases during the Supreme Court’s 2019 term – ARCO v.
-Christian, on the interaction between the federal “Superfund” statute and state-law pollution claims, and Thole v.
-U.S. Bank, on standing requirements for suits against pension administrators.
+Joe successfully argued two merits cases during a recent Supreme Court term: Law360 named one of them (Thole v.
+U.S. Bank) as among the “biggest ERISA rulings” of 2020 and the other (Atlantic Richfield Co. v.
+Christian) as one of the “biggest environmental law decisions” of the year.
 The National Law Journal described Joe’s argument before the Supreme Court in CTS Corp. v.
 Waldburger as “brilliant” and a “template for anyone arguing a statutory case before these nine justices in the future.”

 Federal Courts of Appeals

 We have briefed and argued hundreds of appeals on a sweeping array of legal issues and spanning every federal court of appeals.
 In addition to handling appeals on the merits, we have significant experience seeking and opposing discretionary interlocutory review of class-certification decisions.
 Members of our appellate practice clerked on many of the courts in which we appear, including the Second, Fourth, Ninth, D.C., and Federal Circuits.